 These operations can also be combined.
 NOR is a combination of NOT and OR where NOT is applied to the output of OR.
 Additionally, NAND is NOT applied to the output of AND.
 These combinations are important for building CMOS circuitry of these operations.
-To start building these operators with CMOS circuitry, the CMOS inverter performs the NOT operation.

 By adding two more complementary transistors, other gates are created.